-A 1031 Exchange is a valuable tax deferral strategy that allows an investor to sell a business or investment property and replace it with another “like-kind” property.
+A 1031 exchange is a valuable tax deferral strategy that allows an investor to sell a business or investment property and replace it with another “like-kind” property.
 Instead of paying capital gains taxes on the sale, the investor is allowed to use the funds to acquire a new property and defer the taxes to a future date.
-In effect, an investor receives a tax-free loan from the federal government to be used for the purchase of additional income generating property.
+In effect, an investor receives a tax-free loan from the federal government to be used for the purchase of an additional income-generating property.

-However, to take advantage of this wealth preserving and income producing benefit, certain IRS requirements must be met.
-The direct sale of property and the subsequent purchase of another investment property does not qualify for tax deferral because a sale has taken place – not an exchange.
+Certain IRS requirements must be met in order to take advantage of this wealth-preserving, income-producing benefit.
+The direct sale of property and the subsequent purchase of another investment property doesn't qualify for tax deferral because a sale has taken place – not an exchange.

 Definition of Like-Kind Real Estate

-Income Revenue Code 1031(a) defines like-kind properties as those that have been held for productive use in a business or trade or as an investment.
+Income Revenue Code 1031(a) defines like-kind properties as those that have been held for productive use in a business, a trade or as an investment.
 Like-kind, as used in this code, means a property that is similar in nature or character, regardless of differences in grade or quality.

 Types of Like-Kind Real Estate

-Both the relinquished property that is sold must be a qualified property as well as the new replacement property.
-This means that an investor can not sell his personal residence and expect 1031 tax deferral benefits.
-However, a property that has been used in a taxpayer’s business or trade, including his/her place of business or office facilities, is a qualified property.
+Both the relinquished property that is sold and the new replacement property must be qualified properties.
+This means that an investor can't sell his personal residence and expect 1031 tax deferral benefits.
+However, a property that has been used in a taxpayer’s business or trade, such as a place of business or an office facility, is considered a qualified property.
 The following are examples of qualified 1031 like-kind properties and like-kind exchanges:

-- A duplex for a Tenant In Common (TIC) investment
+- A duplex for a Tenant In Common investment.

 In addition, unimproved raw land held for investment purposes can be exchanged for a rental investment property.
 Here are some examples:

-Whether the land is productive, improved or unimproved is not relevant as long as it has been held as an investment.
+Whether the land is productive, improved or unimproved isn't relevant as long as it has been held as an investment.
 Any mixture of office buildings, parking lots, apartment buildings, shopping centers, retail stores, hotels, motels, farms and ranches or unimproved land may be exchanged.
-1031 Exchanges are limited to property in the United States since an exchange into foreign property was disallowed in 1989.
-A vacation home or second home that is not held as a rental usually does not qualify for a 1031 Exchange.
+Exchanges under the 1031 IRS code are limited to property in the United States; exchanges into foreign property was disallowed in 1989.
+A vacation home or second home that isn't held as a rental usually does not qualify for a 1031 exchange.